Whitney Battle-Baptiste: Early life and education

-Battle-Baptiste grew up in the Bronx and was exposed to history through her mother, who taught on Long Island.
+Battle-Baptiste grew up in the Bronx borough of New York City and was exposed to history through her mother, who taught on Long Island.
 She attended Virginia State University, an HBCU in Petersburg, with the same goal, then earned her master's degree in history at The College of William and Mary.
 At a summer internship, she met several African-American women who were archaeologists, and this sparked her interest in the subject.

 She pursued her Ph.D. at the University of Texas at Austin in the African Diaspora program in anthropology, and focused her studies on archaeology through the lens of race and gender.
 Her dissertation, titled “A Yard to Sweep: Race, Gender and the Enslaved Landscape” was published in 2004 and based on her research at Andrew Jackson's Tennessee plantation, The Hermitage.
 It explores the gender power dynamics in captive African domestic areas.